streamich/md-jml/README.md

 // <div><p>I am using <strong>markdown</strong>.</p></div>
 ```

-Also you can feed JsonML tree to Virtul DOM rendering engines like `React.js`, for example:
+Also you can feed JsonML tree to Virtual DOM rendering engines like `React.js`, for example:

 ```js
 var Component = React.createClass({